There are several aspects to the way the Bioregistry web application is deployed listed in this section.

 These are the software and operating system specifications for the currently running instance of the Bioregistry:

-A Docker image is automatically built on a cron job in the biopragmatics/bioregistry-docker GitHub repository and pushed to the biopragmatics/bioregistry DockerHub repository.
+A Docker image is automatically built nightly following the update workflow on GitHub Actions and pushed to the biopragmatics/bioregistry DockerHub repository.
 This image is built with the Python 3.9 alpine base image, which significantly reduces non-essential components.
 The final compressed image weights less than 40 MB of disk space and runs inside Docker with about 65 MB of memory at baseline.
 This could easily fit on a dedicated t4g.nano instance on AWS that costs about $37/year on-demand or around $20/year reserved.

 The Bioregistry's EC2 instance runs the following script on a cron job that stops the current running instance, pulls the latest image from this DockerHub repository and starts it back up.
 The whole process only takes a few seconds.

-#!/bin/bash # store the bioregistry id BIOREGISTRY_CONTAINER_ID=$(docker ps --filter "name=bioregistry" -q) # Stop and remove the old container taking advantage # of the fact that it's named specifically docker stop $BIOREGISTRY_CONTAINER_ID docker rm $BIOREGISTRY_CONTAINER_ID # Pull the latest docker pull biopragmatics/bioregistry:latest # Run the start script docker run -id --name bioregistry -p 8766:8766 biopragmatics/bioregistry:latest
+#!/bin/bash # /data/services/restart_bioregistry.sh # Store the container's hash BIOREGISTRY_CONTAINER_ID=$(docker ps --filter "name=bioregistry" -aq) # Stop and remove the old container, taking advantage of the fact that it's named specifically if [ -n "BIOREGISTRY_CONTAINER_ID" ]; then docker stop $BIOREGISTRY_CONTAINER_ID docker rm $BIOREGISTRY_CONTAINER_ID fi # Pull the latest docker pull biopragmatics/bioregistry:latest # Run the start script, remove -d to run interactively docker run -id --name bioregistry -p 8766:8766 biopragmatics/bioregistry:latest

 This script can be put on the EC2 instance and run via SSH with: